Creative Industries Strategy Session - image supplied.

 More Information

-The Strategy’s primary goal is to foster sustainable and beneficial creative industries in Victoria’s South West.
+The Strategy’s primary goal is to foster sustainable and beneficial creative industries in Victoria’s Great South Coast.
 The Strategy focusses on identified priorities that will support, develop and celebrate the creative industries in the region, with the knowledge that the creative industries assists regional communities to thrive.

 Seven key objectives formed the focus of the first strategy 2020-2024; First Nations; the South West Story; Data Collection; Testing Grounds; Professional and Enterprise Development; Creative Hubs and Youth Programs.

-The first Strategy leveraged $2.4million of funding into the region, assisted in creating beneficial and sustainable creative industries, and helped shape the creative identity of the region.
+The first Strategy leveraged significant funding, assisted in creating beneficial and sustainable creative industries, and helped shape the creative identity of the region.
 Following the success of the first Strategy, a second iteration is currently in development for 2025-2029.

 The Creative Industries Strategy lays the groundwork for partnerships and projects across the region that will grow the region’s creative identity.
 It is a benchmark document that the community can use to leverage funding and influence and make the case for their vision to have the arts more prominently regarded as useful across many sectors.